Ayms/bitcoin-transactions/README.md

 ### Forked coins

-<b>Bitcoin SV (Warning this fork does not implement any replay protection with BCH and BCP)</b> "BSV" - seed unknown - same use than the others - Height: unknown
+<b>Bitcoin SV (Warning this fork does not implement any replay protection with BCH and BCP)</b> "BSV" - seed unknown - please note that this is a Bitcoin cash forkn same use than the others - Height: unknown

 <b>Bitcoin Clean (Warning this fork does not implement any replay protection with BTC)</b> "BCL" - seed.bitcoinclean.org - same use than the others - Height: 518800